Yemen's Saleh vows to leave, troops kill 9 protesters

 The marchers denounced the deal Saleh agreed last month giving him immunity from prosecution in exchange for handing power to his deputy, who is to work with an interim government including opposition parties before a February presidential election.

-That plan, crafted by the Gulf Cooperation Council (GCC.L) and mirrored in the terms of a U.N.
-Security Council resolution, has been bitterly denounced by youth protesters who demand Saleh face trial and his inner circle be banned from holding power.
+That plan, crafted by the Gulf Cooperation Council and mirrored in the terms of a U.N.
+Security Council resolution, has been bitterly condemned by youth protesters who demand Saleh face trial and his inner circle be banned from holding power.

 ACTIVISTS ROUNDED UP

+Joe Stork, deputy Middle East director of Human Rights Watch, called on governments to ignore the immunity pledge and freeze Saleh's assets abroad, saying: "Promises of immunity encourage rather than deter illegal attacks."

-"I will go to the United States.
-Not for treatment, because I'm fine, but to get away from attention, cameras, and allow the unity government to prepare properly for elections," he said, adding he would undergo some medical tests.
+Saleh said: "I will go to the United States.
+Not for treatment, because I'm fine, but to get away from attention, cameras, and allow the unity government to prepare properly for elections."
+He added that he would undergo some medical tests.

 "I'll be there for several days, but I'll return because I won't leave my people and comrades who have been steadfast for 11 months," he said.
 "I'll withdraw from political work and go into the street as part of the opposition."

+Alluding to the relationship of his poor, populous country to its resource-blessed neighbours, he said: "An unstable Yemen means an unstable region.
+So, protect the security, unity and stability of Yemen, neighbour states: its security is yours."

+A Yemeni online publication quoted the U.S. ambassador in Sanaa, Gerald Feierstein, as describing the protest march as a provocative act, during a meeting with Yemeni journalists.
+The ambassador could not immediately be reached for comment.

-As he spoke, a member of the bloc of opposition parties that share the cabinet with members of Saleh's party said security forces had rounded up dozens of people including Samia al-Aghbari, an activist in the anti-Saleh protest movement.
+As Saleh spoke, a member of the bloc of opposition parties that shares the cabinet with members of Saleh's party said security forces had rounded up dozens of people including Samia al-Aghbari, an activist in the anti-Saleh protest movement.

 Aghbari sent a text message saying: "The Republican Guard is taking me and (another activist); they are dragging us by our clothes and shooting in the air."

-Saleh's General People's Congress party warned on Thursday that the protest violated the terms of the transition pact, under which the government is to oversee disengagement of his forces from rebel army units and tribal militias with whom they have fought in Sanaa and elsewhere.
+Saleh's General People's Congress party said on Thursday that the protest violated the terms of the transition pact, under which the government is to oversee disengagement of Saleh's forces from rebel army units and tribal militias with whom they have fought in Sanaa and elsewhere.

 U.S. DRONE STRIKE IN SOUTH